takeoff-env/takeoff/docs/command-line.md

 # Takeoff Command Line

 Takeoff ships with several commands to use blueprints and environments.
+If you are looking for the docs for the deprecated npm commands they are [here](./command-line-old.md)

 > `init <folder-name> [blueprint-name] --blueprint-url=<url> --no-default`